heaps of organised cycling on offer - competitive events,

 adventurous and are ready for (or want to continue down) the

-Some are day activities, others will be over nighters,
+Some are half day & day activities, others will be over nighters,

-there will be bike path rides, food & wine rides, back roads,
+there will be bike path rides, coastal rides, food & wine rides, back roads,

 dirt roads, rail trails & mountain biking, ‘Skilling Up to

-Step Up’ activities, themed rides and there may even be the
+Step Up’ activities, themed rides, and rides with friends - and there may even be the

-With busy weekends there will be a number of
+With already busy weekends there will be a number of

 Tantalising Tuesdays, Wednesday Wanders, Thrilling Thursdays